 Rice vs Barley - Health impact and Nutrition Comparison

-Barley is a type of grain that is cultivated in Eurasia as early as 10 000 years ago.
+Barley is a type of grain that was cultivated in Eurasia as early as 10 000 years ago.
 It has become part of the food cycle of humans since they have settled and became an agricultural civilization.

 In this text, we are taking into consideration hulled barley.
 Hulled barley is whole grain food.
-It undergoes a process of removal of its inedible cover, without the removal of the bran.
-There are different types of barley, like the pearly which is less nutritious because it has lost its bran.
+It undergoes a process of removal of its inedible cover without the removal of the bran.
+There are different types of barley, like the pearly, which is less nutritious because it has lost its bran.
 Thus, it is better to consume hulled barley.
 The downside of hulled barley is that it takes more time to get cooked.

 Rice was harvested nearly 9000 years ago in China.
 Nowadays, rice is the 3rd highest agricultural product harvested, after sugarcane and maize.
 This data shows how much the world depends on rice.
-Nowadays it is distributed among the culinary cultures around the world, from Asian cuisine, Arab cuisine, Eurasian, Mexican, etc…
+Nowadays, it is distributed among the culinary cultures around the world, from Asian cuisine, Arab cuisine, Eurasian, Mexican, etc.

 Nutritional data comparison

 Barley has almost 3 times more calories compared to rice.
-Barley has 354 calories whereas rice has 130 calories.
+Barley has 354 calories, whereas rice has 130 calories.
 This difference is significant.

 Barley has higher carbohydrates than rice.
 However, this difference has a silver lining to it.
 Barley has 73g of carbohydrates which is 24% of the daily value.
 However, 17.3g of these are fibers that satisfy 68% of the daily value.
 This is a very important aspect of hulled barley.
-On the other hand, rice has far fewer carbohydrates compared to barley, however, it has nearly no fibers.
+On the other hand, rice has far fewer carbohydrates compared to barley.
+However, it has nearly no fibers.

-They have nearly negligible fat content, however, barley has 2g of fat.
+They have nearly negligible fat content; however, barley has 2g of fat.
 This can also be considered negligible.

-Barely has an overall better mineral profile.
+Barley has an overall better mineral profile.
 It is richer in all types of minerals compared to rice.
 Barley is richer in magnesium, potassium, iron, copper, phosphorus, selenium, magnesium, and zinc.

 It is important to note that both barley and rice are low in sodium.